CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Step7: Clear traffic statistics
 """""""""""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-clear-statistics`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-clear-statistics`.

 If this flag is enabled, ``Genie`` harness will clear all protocol, traffic statistics on the Ixia device and wait for `tgn-clear-stats-time` seconds after